fl-yu/CUT-RUNTools-2.0/README.md

 Alternatively, you can contact authors: fulong.yu{at}childrens.harvard.edu, or gcyuan{at}jimmy.harvard.edu.
 Read our [paper]().
 Sign up for CUT&RUNTools Google group mailing list to ask questions, receive updates.

-##To do list:

-1. add bulk functions
-2. check and review the manuscript and figure